ansible/ansible/docsite/rst/developing_program_flow_modules.rst

 ziploader
 ^^^^^^^^^

-Ziploader differs from :ref:`module_replacer` in that it uses real python imports of things in module_utils instead of merely preprocessing the module.
+Ziploader differs from :ref:`module_replacer` in that it uses real Python imports of things in module_utils instead of merely preprocessing the module.
-It does this by constructing a zipfile of the module, files in :file:`ansible/module_utils` that are imported by the module, and some boilerplate to pass in the constants.
-The zipfile is then base64 encoded and wrapped in a small python script which unzips the file on the managed node and then invokes python on the file.
-(We have to wrap the zipfile in the python script so that pipelining will work.)
+It does this by constructing a zipfile--which includes the module file, files in :file:`ansible/module_utils` that are imported by the module, and some boilerplate to pass in the constants.
+The zipfile is then Base64 encoded and wrapped in a small Python script which unzips the file on the managed node and then invokes Python on the file.
+(Ansible wraps the zipfile in the Python script so that pipelining will work.)

-In ziploader, any imports of python modules from the ``ansible.module_utils`` package trigger inclusion of that python file into the zipfile.
+In ziploader, any imports of Python modules from the ``ansible.module_utils`` package trigger inclusion of that Python file into the zipfile.
 Instances of :code:`#<<INCLUDE_ANSIBLE_MODULE_COMMON>>` in the module are turned into :code:`from ansible.module_utils.basic import *` and :file:`ansible/module-utils/basic.py` is then included in the zipfile.
-Files that are included from module_utils are themselves scanned for imports of other python modules from module_utils to be included in the zipfile as well.
+Files that are included from module_utils are themselves scanned for imports of other Python modules from module_utils to be included in the zipfile as well.

 .. warning::
-    At present, there are two caveats to how ziploader determines other files to import.
+    At present, there are two caveats to how ziploader determines other files to import:

     * Ziploader cannot determine whether an import should be included if it is a relative import.
 Always use an absolute import that has ``ansible.module_utils`` in it to allow ziploader to determine that the file should be included.
-    * Ziploader does not include python packages (directories with :file:`__init__.py`` in them).
+    * Ziploader does not include Python packages (directories with :file:`__init__.py`` in them).
 Ziploader only works on :file:`*.py` files that are directly in the :file:`ansible/module_utils` directory.